getreu/tp-note/docs/source/tpnote--manual.md

 # How students take notes

 A fellow student still uses paper and pen.
-I ask her why, and she replied "I can better concentrate.
+I asked her why, and she replied with "It helps me concentrate better.
 My computer distracts me.
-I will do all other things, but not listening.".
+I will do many other things and I wont remain concentrated on my task.".

 This is certainly true.
 As far as I am concerned, I am not good at logistics.
-For me having all documents and notes in one little machine is a blessing.
+For me having all my documents and notes on one little machine is a blessing.

 The following sections illustrate how to work with _Tp-Note_ with my most common workflows.